 We are commanded to separate from the unclean thing and from people that are in league with the devil and his crowd.
 In this day and age we may be inclined to feel sorry for ourselves when we end up lonely and hurting for doing right and obeying God's word.

-Persecution from people that are supposed to be the Lord's is not really a "sign of the times" as we might think.
+Persecution from those who are supposed to be God's people is not really a "sign of the times" as we might think.
 Notice that Jeremiah experienced this in his day in a very real and unpleasant way.
-Most of us have not been smitten and cast into prison for trying to separate.
+Most of us have not been physically smitten and cast into prison for trying to separate.
 Also, if you read the book of Jeremiah you will find that he apparently only had about 2 (maybe 3) friends -- Baruch, his scribe; and Ebed-melech the Ethiopian eunuch.
-Separating unto the word of God can be very lonesome at times.
+Separating unto the Lord and His word can be very lonesome at times.

 Another thing that we find in the book of Jeremiah is that he was repeatedly ignored.
-This is often our experience in these last days also.
-It is exactly what the Bible said would happen for it is to be as it was is the days Noah and Lot, Luke 17:26-29.
+This is often our experience also, and it is exactly what the Bible said would happen in the last days, for it is to be as it was is the days Noah and Lot, Luke 17:26-29.
 Both of these men were ignored when they gave warning of what was to come.
 Noah actually preached for 120 years and his only converts were his wife, his sons and their wives!
 In fact, we are told in Hebrews 11:7 By faith Noah, being warned of God of things not seen as yet, moved with fear, prepared an ark to the saving of his house; by the which he condemned the world, and became heir of the righteousness which is by faith.
 So we see that not only our preaching condemns them, but also the way we live and what we do condemns them; yet, the most common response for us will be as it was for Noah and Jeremiah -- they will not believe, and we will be ignored.
 Sometimes they will revile us as they did Lot.

 Being God's cherished possession that He guards is a blessing.
-Having separation and its price demanded from us by Him is good.
+It is good that He wants us to separate unto Him.
 It is part of His nature, and even name, to be jealous over us with such godly jealousy and care.
 As G.D.
 Watson points out in the devotional "Others May - You Cannot," "Now, when you are so possessed with the Living God that you are, in your secret heart, pleased and delighted over this particular personal, private, jealous guardianship and management of the Holy Spirit over your life, you will have found the vestibule of heaven."
 It should be sweet to us that God has such a strong desire to keep us wholly and holy to Himself.